RichardLitt/awesome-conferences/README.md

 This was seeded initially from [@brittanystoroz's Twitter list](https://twitter.com/brittanystoroz/confs-and-meetups/).
 The `O-Reilly` folder is the dedicated front end where you can filter through all of the conferences listed by @joshsimmons on his [excel sheet](https://docs.google.com/spreadsheets/d/1ttYpVdCRb8G3ulesFrg6OvpJGKEXk6kmmtGWsyqWFw4/edit#gid=0).
 Initial work on this list was done by [@Stephn-R](https://github.com/Stephn-R).

+_What makes a conference awesome?_

+For starters, a [code of conduct](http://incisive.nu/2014/codes-of-conduct/).
+(This list will grow)

 ###North American
 * [AlterConf](http://www.alterconf.com/) // [@AlterConf](https://twitter.com/alterconf)
 * [CapitolJS](http://www.capitoljs.com/) // [@capitoljs](https://twitter.com/capitoljs)